-I like to add a bay leaf and a couple of lemon slices to the water for a more fragrant steam.
-It’s optional, but smells delicious and tastes wonderful.
+I like to add a bay leaf and a couple of lemon slices to the water for more fragrant steam.
+It’s optional but smells delicious and tastes wonderful.

 While you wait, melt the butter in a small saucepan over medium-low heat.
 I never measure this part, but eyeball about half the amount of butter as there is pesto.
 So if you melt 3 tablespoons of butter, you can add 6 tablespoons of pesto… just enough to make a thin, drizzly consistency.